-17.34 Copyright—Damages—Defendant’s Profits (17 U.S.C. § 504(b))
+17.36 Copyright—Damages—Defendant’s Profits (17 U.S.C. § 504(b))

-In addition to actual damages, the plaintiff [name] is entitled to any profits of the defendant attributable to the infringement.
+In addition to actual damages, the plaintiff [name] is entitled to any profits of the defendant [name] attributable to the infringement.
 You may not include in an award of profits any amount that you took into account in determining actual damages.

 You may make an award of the defendant [name]’s profits only if you find that the plaintiff [name] showed a causal [relationship] [nexus] between the infringement and the [profits generated indirectly from the infringement] [defendant’s gross revenue].